 Program Administrators should have a voice in MTI selection and in ex-post evaluation processes.
 Regardless of the final details on how the C&S evaluation protocol is revised, as key stakeholders the C&S and other PA leads should have a seat at the table along with the MTA during ex-post evaluation of MTIs.
 We recommend that the CPUC require a resource acquisition coordination plan, first suggested in the Aug 28, 2018 “Energy Efficiency Market Transformation: A Staff Proposal” and reiterated in the April 10, 2019 ALJ Ruling seeking comment on the MTWG Report.
 As the Staff Proposal stated: “To be eligible for approval, Market Transformation Accords must present evidence of support and coordination with PAs running resource acquisition programs that affect measures or markets that are targeted by the proposed Market Transformation Initiative.”
 Furthermore, the Statewide C&S Administrator should be part of the MTI proposal review process to prevent potential MTI overlap with current and planned C&S advocacy efforts and to ensure that MTI efforts will result in savings incremental to those expected from C&S advocacy efforts.

 Additional attribution factors and weighting factors.
 Certain MTWG Members have proposed specific changes and additions to the C&S evaluation protocols that they believe would better address MTI savings.
 In particular they have proposed three specific, new attribution factors together with approaches to weighting the attribution factors.
 We do not yet agree with their specific proposals.
-As reasonable as those proposals may sound to those not familiar with the C&S evaluation protocols, we believe there may be technical challenges to implementing their approach.
+As reasonable as those proposals may sound to those not familiar with the C&S evaluation protocols, we believe there are technical and regulatory challenges to implementing their approach.
 It may be more effective to adjust the existing Attribution factors to properly accommodate MTI attribution rather than creating three separate MTI attribution factors.
-We are not certain yet about the correct approach because the process is complicated and we haven’t had time to properly consider options with EM&V professionals who specialize in these areas.
-We believe that Energy Division, given their lead role in impact evaluation, should propose any modifications to the savings attribution process and that their proposal should be vetted in a broader public process.
+We believe that Energy Division, given their lead role in impact evaluation, should propose any modifications to the savings attribution process and that their proposal should be vetted in a broader public process since IOU, REN, and CCA energy efficiency program savings claims and portfolio cost effectiveness may be impacted.

 Prescriptive (guaranteed minimum) ex-post savings attribution.
 We strongly oppose proposals that seek to establish pre-allocated minimum ex-post attribution factors between the C&S Administrator and MTA.
 We find many aspects of approach troubling, including arbitrary minimum ex-post attribution factors.
 These proposals go against Commission precedent for EM&V protocols and strike us as illogical in this context.
 We believe that MTI/MTA performance risk, one of the driving concerns behind the proposal, should be managed through more appropriate means.
 Any risk removed from the MTI/MTA essentially redirect that risk squarely upon ratepayers.
 We find the arguments relating guaranteed ex-post attribution to foster collaboration between C&S and MTI teams to be incomplete and unconvincing.
 The ex-post attribution of savings to C&S Administrator and the MTA should be based on rigorous ex-post evaluation of the influence actually delivered by the C&S program and the MTI.
 Introducing guaranteed minimum attribution into the process is unavoidably arbitrary, unnecessary, and militates against the rigor of the ex-post evaluation process and the ability to faithful report on program influence in the C&S/MTI outcome.